PlatyPew/GCTF-challenges/Haxor wallpaper/README.md

 Misc

 ## Question
-This cringey script kiddie from YouTube keeps saying that he's an eliete hacker.
+This cringey script kiddie from YouTube keeps saying that he's an elite hacker.
 He sent me this file claiming that it's the source code for a wallpaper virus that he had written.
 I'm really scared to run it.
 Can you help me figure out what's going on?

 ## Hint
 Roses are red, violets are blue,